ScarVaapad/ScarVaapad.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Filling some idea here in case this is not commented out Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hi, my name is Wenyuan Wang, Wen for short.
+I am a Phd student at School of Information and Library Science, UNC Chapel Hill.
+My research interests include visualization systems, explainable AI and human machine teaming.
+My current thesis is on the differentiation of the concept of "enough" from both perspectives of a human and one's machine counterpart, in another word, how systems decide saturation and how humans define satisfaction, and what models could bridge such gaps.
 {style="text-align: justify;"}